bsmith89/strain-corr/doc/manuscript/manuscript.md

 estimated species depth of < 0.0001x.
-Genes were selected using a depth ratio threshold of 0.2 and a correlation threshold of 0.4 in order to strike a balance between sensitivity and specificity, while slightly favoring false negatives over false positives (see Supplementary Figure TODO).
+Genes were selected using a depth ratio threshold of 0.2 and a correlation threshold of 0.4 in order to strike a balance between sensitivity and specificity, while slightly favoring false negatives over false positives (see Supplementary Figure S3).

 ### Gene family annotation